kolenaIO/kolena/docs/core-concepts.md

 [compose][kolena.workflow.Composite] these base test sample types as necessary, or use the base types directly if no customization is required.

+### Metadata

+Any additional information associated with a test sample, e.g. details about how it was collected, can be included as [metadata][kolena.workflow.Metadata].
+We recommend uploading any and all metadata that you have available, as metadata can be useful for searching through data in the Studio, interpreting model results, and creating new test cases.

 ## Test Case

-A test case is a collection of
+A test case is a collection of [test samples](#test-sample) and their associated ground truths.
+Test cases can be thought of as benchmark datasets, or smaller slices of a benchmark dataset.

-### Best Practices
+### Test Case Best Practices

 ??? question "How many samples should be included in a test case?"

+    While there's no one-size-fits-all answer, we usually recommend including at least 100 samples in each test case.
+    Smaller test cases can be used to provide a very rough signal about the presence or absence of a model beahvior, but shouldn't be relied upon for much more than a directional indication of performance.

     The multi-model Results comparison view in Kolena takes the number of test samples within a test case into account when highlighting improvements and regressions.
-Test cases with more test samples
+The larger the test case, the smaller the ∆ required to consider a change from one model to another as "significant."

 ??? question "How many negative samples should a test case include?"